 Make sure the platform is technically decent and is working well.
 It may seem to be an open-ended recommendation, but the main point is – if the project is good, it won’t be using white-lable solutions, design templates and cheesy technical solutions.
 We’ve seen some p2p lending platforms “for sale” on the market, that you can buy for several tens of thousands, that have basic functionality.
 The company that doesn’t think about it’s technical side is deemed to fail in the long term.
 Most of the advantages that companies get nowadays are one or the other way related to efficient technical solutions.

-Some basic security hygiene has to be followed by a platform as SSL encryption, KYC for its investors, basic AML instructions.
+The platform should follow some basic security hygiene as SSL encryption, KYC for its investors, basic AML instructions.